How Much Does Business Health Insurance Cost Per Employee?

 • Moratorium underwriting.

-While they have more employees than the firm of architects, they benefit from a group discount, leading to a lower cost per employee.
+While they have more employees than the architects firm, they benefit from a group discount, leading to a lower cost per employee.

 Insurance Provider